hvac/hvac/CONTRIBUTING.md

 ### Examples

-Example code or general guides for methods in this module can be added under [docs/examples](docs/examples).
-Any newly added or update method in this module will ideally have a corresponding addition to these examples.
+Example code or general guides for methods in this module can be added under [docs/usage](docs/usage).
+Any newly added or updated method in this module will ideally have a corresponding addition to these examples.
+New usage sections should also be added to the table of contents tracked in [docs/usage.rst](docs/usage.rst).

 ## Backwards Compatibility Breaking Changes